IanNoelBanta/IanNoelBanta/README.md

 - 🔭 I’m currently working on myself.
 - 🌱 I’m currently learning how to learn.
-- 👯 I’m looking to collaborate on cool things .
+- 👯 I’m looking to collaborate on cool things.
 - 🤔 I’m looking for help with our thesis.
 - 💬 Ask me about anything.
 - 📫 How to reach me: You can't.
 Don't reach young blood.